Roger Federer – Rock Solid, Time Tested

 Needless to say, the whispers have stopped.
 The retirement rumors have ceased and the best player in the world has clawed his way back to a heady, well-deserved top billing.

-In the four 2009 Grand Slams, the Swiss star won in Paris and at Wimbledon and finished second at Australia and in the U.S. Open.
-For some players, that would be a happy career.
+In the four 2009 Grand Slams, Roger Federer won in Paris and at Wimbledon and finished second at Australia and in the U.S. Open.
+For some tennis players, that would be a happy career.

 Federer in 2009